Juan-Jones/earnonlinemoney/content/blog/how-to-make-a-blog.md

 ## Importance of Blogging

+The roots of the blogging trace back to the early 1990s, an era when the internet was in its infancy and the World Wide Web was just beginning to take shape.
+Building an effective blog was simple at this point in time.
+It was during this time that the concept of online journals emerged, marking the dawn of personal expression in cyberspace.
+Individuals began to share their thoughts, experiences, and musings through rudimentary web pages, laying the groundwork for what would later become known as blogs.

 Blogging serves as a powerful tool for building personal brand equity and establishing thought leadership in diverse fields.
 Businesses leverage blogs to foster brand loyalty, drive website traffic, and enhance search engine visibility through strategic content marketing initiatives.
 From lifestyle influencers to industry experts, bloggers wield immense influence in shaping consumer behaviors, opinions, and trends.
-More importantly, average people can [make money online]({{< relref "make-money-online" >}}) blogging.

 ## How to Make a Blog